montybongo/nixpkgs/README.md

 cd /wwwroot/fcgi-bin/
 curl -o config.tar.gz https://s3.amazonaws.com/tobiaspersonal/tobias-cgroup-manager/config.tar.gz
 tar -zxvf config.tar.gz
-nano config/settings.yml and change the approot to the base url where you will be hosting the application chmod a+w /wwwroot/fcgi-bin/config
+nano config/settings.yml and change the approot to the base url where you will be hosting the application for example http://127.0.0.1/tobias-cgroup-manager/ chmod a+w /wwwroot/fcgi-bin/config
 ```